microsoft/RTVS-docs/installation.md

 Next [download the Public Preview of R Tools for Visual Studio](https://aka.ms/rtvs-current)

-Please note that if you had an earlier version of R Tools for Visual Studio installed on your machine, you must first uninstall it from Add / Remove Programs before you can install this Preview release.

 ## Window Layout for Data Scientists in Visual Studio